bigomics/omicsplayground/README.rst

 composed of the online interface, which supports the real-time visualisation and interaction with users.
 The interface is subdivided into Basic and Expert modes in order to provide a customisable experience suited to each user's background.
+More detailed information and explanation of Omics Playground platform is available in the `online documentation <https://omicsplayground.readthedocs.io>`__.

 .. figure:: docs/figures/overview.png
     :align: center